hey-neha/delta/README.md

 # delta
-This is Demon for git and github classs
+This is Demon for git and github classs.